open/close all folders

 - Shortly after, there's a scene set in a Burger Lord in Des Moines.
 The Burger Lord exec who's inspecting it (who happens to be Famine) makes a mental note to fire the cook, because he's singing "Love Me Tender" to himself and it's clashing with the franchise-mandated canned music.

-- Finally, there's a scene in which a mysterious stranger is playing an arcade trivia game.
-The stranger reveals himself to be DEATH when the trivia game asks him "What year did Elvis Presley die in?" and he refuses to answer, saying the page quote.
+- Finally, there's a scene in which a mysterious stranger is playing a video trivia game in a pub.
+The stranger reveals himself to be DEATH when the trivia game asks him "What year did Elvis Presley die in?" and he refuses to answer, insisting I don't care what it says, I never laid a finger on him.

 - The Sookie Stackhouse Mysteries holds that he did die, and was brought back by a vampire who worked at the morgue where they took the body.
 Only they botched it, so he isn't quite right in the head anymore...